Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 > The hierarchical level indicates the depth of the hierarchy at which the node resides.

+The amount of detail displayed on the maps (in mapping platforms) depends on the zoom level.
+Our implementation uses the same idea.
+At the deepest [level of the hierarchy](#hierarchical-level), the graph shows all possible details, and as you zoom out, it generalizes the details to the parent nodes and shows less detail (the depth of the [hierarchical level](#hierarchical-level) decreases).
+And at the highest [level of the hierarchy](#hierarchical-level), the graph shows only those single nodes that are representatives of the hierarchies themselves.

 <h2 id="cluster-glossary">Cluster</h2>

 > Cluster is a set of the same or similar elements, assembled or located close to each other.